 Much of the media’s focus on cannabis has thankfully shifted away from the propaganda and PSAs of years past.
 Unfortunately it still misses the mark by elevating celebrity-backed companies and organizations whose marketing campaigns promote justice and advocacy, while their execution of those intentions demonstrates questionable tactics.

 Kush Queen’s values have always centered around representation, inclusion, and justice.
-As Black History Month comes to a close, we are holding space to acknowledge and uplift the Black leaders in cannabis who are creating real change, every day, in their communities and across the globe.
+As Black History Month comes to a close, we are holding space to acknowledge and uplift the Black leaders in cannabis who are creating real change, every day, in their communities and across the globe, while also celebrating the diverse ways people enjoy cannabis, from weed gummies to flower.

 Which they’ve been doing all along.